 - Decongestant nasal sprays or drops are sometimes used.
 You can buy these from pharmacies.
 They may briefly relieve a blocked nose.
 You should not use a decongestant spray or drops for more than 5-7 days at a time.
 If they are used for longer than this, they may cause a worse rebound congestion in the nose.

-- Warm face packs held over the sinuses may help to ease pain.
+- Home remedies such as warm face packs held over the sinuses may help to ease pain.

-- A saline nasal solution may help to relieve congestion and blockage within the nose.
+- A saline nasal solution or a neti pot may help to relieve congestion and blockage within the nose.

 - A short course of antibiotics may sometimes be advised by your doctor if they suspect germs (bacteria) have caused an infection.